sprucelabsai/developer.spruce.ai/README.md

 How about this; let's start with what you'll be able to do by the time this adventure is over and work backwards from there!

-Ok, so, we're going to build a simple Todo Skill!
+Ok, so, we're going to build a simple [Todo Skill](https://todos.spruce.bot)!
 ## What is a skill?

 A Skill is a "micro-app" or a "macro-service".
 That is, a bit of functionality that is hyper-focused facilitating a descrete real world or digital experience.

-To give you a sense of how skills work together, a barbershop could install the following skills:
+To give you a sense of how skills work together, a small barbershop could install the following skills:

 1. Shifts - Schedule your team with ease!
 2. Appointments - Let people book time with your team!